 Peter Cullen (Optimus Prime), Erik Aadahl (Bumblebee), Jim Carter (Cogman), Frank Welker (Megatron), John Goodman (Hound), Ken Watanabe (Drift), Steve Buscemi (Daytrader), Omar Sy (Hot Rod), Reno Wilson (Sqweeks/Mohawk), John DiMaggio (Nitro Zeus/Crosshairs)

 In 484 A.D., Merlin aids King Arthur with the help of twelve Transformers that combine into one giant robot, controlled by a staff they have given to Merlin.
 In the present-day, the Transformers have been outlawed and the US government set up the military task force TRF to eradicate any that remain.
 Cade Yeager hides in the walled-off ruins of Chicago where he repairs a handful of remaining Transformers.
 When a bunch of kids venture in, he saves them from a TRF attack.
 One of the Transformer knights is killed but first gives Cade an amulet that attaches itself to his body.
 Cade befriends one of the kids, Izabella, an adept mechanic, who insistently follows him to a junkyard in South Dakota where the remaining Autobots hide.
 Meanwhile, Optimus Prime lands on Cybertron where Quintessa, the creator of the Transformers, reprograms him as the villainous Nemesis Prime.
-She wants the staff that was bequeathed to Merlin in order to reconstitute Cybertron and moves Cybertron on a course towards Earth.
+She wants the staff that was bequeathed to Merlin in order to reconstitute Cybertron.
+And so she moves Cybertron on a course towards Earth.
 Cade is taken to England to meet Sir Edmond Burton, the last of the Witwiccans who are bound with protecting the secret of the existence of the Transformers throughout history.
-Burton introduces Cade to Oxford professor Vivian Wembly, who is startled to learn that she is the descendent of Merlin.
+Burton introduces Cade to Oxford professor Vivian Wembly, a descendant of Merlin.
 They set out to find the whereabouts of the staff among her late father’s belongings.
-Pursued by TRF and Decepticons led by Prime, they board a submarine in search of the sunken Transformer ship where the staff is hidden, at the same time as Quintessa moves Cybertron into orbit, threatening to destroy the Earth.
+Pursued by TRF and Decepticons, they board a submarine in search of the sunken Transformer ship where the staff is hidden, at the same time as Quintessa moves Cybertron into orbit, threatening to destroy the Earth.

 All of the Transformers films ended up getting bad reviews but The Last Knight received the worst of all.
-However, although it is the most expensive of the Transformers films to date (an estimated $217 million pricetag), The Last Knight ended up the lowest grossing of the series.
+Although it is the most expensive of the Transformers films to date (an estimated $217 million pricetag), The Last Knight ended up the lowest grossing of the series.
 The previous two Transformers films had each topped the $1 billion gross worldwide but this bottomed out at $604 million.
 The most dramatic figures come when you look at the domestic US gross, where The Last Knight earned a mere $130 million compared to the lowest grossing of the other films, the first Transformers, which came in at $319 million.
+(That said, it still makes The Last Knight in the Top 20 grossing films of the year).

 The plot is frequently downright loopy.
 Part of the problem here is the inclusion of Akiva Goldsman at a story level.
 Goldsman is a writer who is notorious for taking fine literary, film and tv properties and turning to them into complete shit.
 Goldsman has laid a swathe of atrocities across the genre with his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), The Da Vinci Code (2006), I Am Legend (2007), Angels & Demons (2009), Insurgent (2015), The Dark Tower (2017) and Rings (2017), as well as his having produced Constantine (2005), Hancock (2008), Jonah Hex (2010) and several films, Deep Blue Sea (1999) and Mindhunters (2004), for the perpetually dreadful Renny Harlin, and the terrible tv mini-series adaptation of Arthur C. Clarke’s Childhood’s End (2015).
 Not to mention that he made his directorial debut with the fantasy Winter’s Tale (2014), one of the most ridiculed genre films of the last few years.